Vanquish-6/VAG-VanquishAllegianceGlancer/README.md

 ## Requirements

 - Any modern web browser (Chrome, Firefox, Edge, Safari)
-- A valid `scanresult.json` file from Asheron's Call
+- A valid `scanresult.json` file from AllegianceSkimmer

 ## JSON Format

-The allegiance data should be in the following format:
+The allegiance data from AllegianceSkimmer should be in the following format:

 ```json
 {